danadalis/LEMH-Server/README.md

 You can exit MariaDB by typing `exit`

 ### **phpMyAdmin**
 Since phpMyAdmin is already available through the default Ubuntu 15.04 repos, this part is really easy.
 We're pointing our phpMyAdmin location to `/var/www/html`, which will make it available at your server's IP address.
-Alter the lines below to relfect a different location, such as a behind a domain.
+Alter the lines below to reflect a different location, such as a behind a domain.
 ```
 sudo apt-get install phpmyadmin -y
 sudo update-rc.d -f apache2 remove